q2srw77/Central-API/README.md

 Then you can use the Endpoint Search, Tenant Search or Endpoint Migration

+**For Endpoint & Tenant Search** - You can enter the full or partial name.
+It will find all Endpoints/Tenants that match.

+*If Endpoint Search gets an error about too many requests, you will need to modify the Start-Sleep for the Function: Get-SOPHOSPartnerEndpointsAllTenants*

 ## Download
 Click on the Green <>Code button and click on Download Zip